Senecio minimus Poir. APNI*

 Flowering: throughout year but chiefly spring–summer.

-Distribution and occurrence: Widespread weed, chiefly in wet sclerophyll forest; south from Wiangaree S.F. and Tenterfield district.
+Distribution and occurrence: Widespread colonizer, chiefly in wet sclerophyll forest; south from Wiangaree S.F. and Tenterfield district.

 NSW subdivisions: NC, CC, SC, NT, CT, ST, CWS